 The R-word is the word ‘retard(ed)’.
 Why does it hurt?
 The R-word hurts because it is exclusive.
 It’s offensive.
 It’s derogatory.

 Our campaign asks people to pledge to stop saying the R-word as a starting point toward creating more accepting attitudes and communities for all people.
 Language affects attitudes and attitudes affect actions.
 Pledge today to use respectful, people-first language.

-Join us on March 1, 2017 and every day of the year, as we take the pledge to end the word.
+Join us on the first Wednesday of March and every day of the year, as we take the pledge to end the word.

 Learn more at www.r-word.org.